AppalachiaInteractive/com.appalachia.legal/causes/Causes.md

 > The trees in your orchard give that they may live, for to withhold is to perish.
 >
->Surely he who is worthy to receive his days and his nights, is worthy of all else from you.
+> Surely he who is worthy to receive his days and his nights, is worthy of all else from you.
 >
-> And he who has deserved to drink from the ocean of life deserves to fill his cup from your little stream...
+> And he who has deserved to drink from the ocean of life deserves to fill his cup from your little stream.
 >
-> For in truth it is life that gives unto life — while you, who deem yourself a giver, are but a witness.
+> In truth, it is life that gives unto life — while you, who deem yourself a giver, are but a witness.
 >
 > *- Khalil Gibran*